AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • I use sql server to build database for this project.

-• Build this project using MVC architecture pattern.
+• Build this project using MVC architecture pattern

 • Using Razor pages to implement views.

-• C# Generics and OOP in design classes and relations between them .
+• Using Domain Driven Design approach to create domain first models , C# Generics and OOP in design classes and relations between them .

 • Apply Entity Framework Core to perform CRUD operations on a SQL Server database .

-• make structuer to project to improving the reusability of code.

 • Using Dependency injection, Interfaces, Inheritance, etc to improving the reusability of code .